 The Cons of Being a Speech-Language Pathologist

 Okay, so of course after the pros we have our cons.
 As I mentioned before, SLPs tend to be portrayed fairly positively by the media.
 Many of the pros and cons aren’t even written by SLPs.
 So let’s get into the real nitty gritty of what the bad sides are to being a speech pathologist from an SLP who has experienced the ups and downs of this career.

 GRAD SCHOOL: The Cost, Time, & Competition

+Graduate school is also becoming more and more challenging to get into and becoming harder to afford.
 There is also reported to be an increase in anxiety, stress, and competition in the graduate programs.
 In undergrad, there is heavy pressure to maintain a high GPA for fear of getting rejected from grad school.
 In grad school, there may be fierce competition between students for grades, placements, and recommendations from professors.

 Productivity & Caseload Requirements